dfjimenezt/dfjimenezt/notes/ai/experiments/simple-game/index.md

 ```
 act like a senior javascript web videogame.
-Creaate an engaging, simple,flappy bird style, don't use any external asset.
+Create an engaging, simple,flappy bird style, don't use any external asset.
 Add an start button.
 ```